astropy/astropy/docs/io/ascii/write.rst

   to use the faster writer (described in :ref:`fast_ascii_io`) if possible.
   Specifying ``fast_writer=False`` disables this behavior.

-**Writer** : Writer class (*deprecated* in favor of ``format``) This specifies the top-level format of the ASCII table to be written, such as a basic character delimited table, fixed-format table, or a CDS-compatible table, etc. The value of this parameter must be a Writer class.
-For basic usage this means one of the built-in :ref:`extension_reader_classes`.
-  Note that Reader classes and Writer classes are synonymous; in other words, Reader classes can also write, but for historical reasons they are often called Reader classes.

 .. _cds_mrt_format:

 Machine-Readable Table Format